 Testing for microbial contamination can be performed using a range of techniques that include:

-Microorganisms can be isolated and developed on suitable nutritional mediums using techniques based on culture.
+Microorganisms can be isolated and developed on suitable nutritional media using techniques based on culture.
 This allows the identification and quantification of the various microorganisms that are present in the sample.
-While this method is widely used for a long time, it can take a long time, and outcomes take days and sometimes even weeks.
+While this method has been widely used for a long time, it can take a long time, and outcomes take days and sometimes even weeks.

 Microorganisms are identified by using certain antibodies in enzyme-linked immunosorbent tests (ELISA) as well as immunofluorescence tests.

-In order to provide quick tests, speedy procedures have gained popularity for microbiological tests.
+To provide quick tests, speedy procedures have gained popularity for microbiological tests.
 They typically combine molecular or culture-based methods that are automated, which allows for rapid processing times.
-Testing techniques that are quick and efficient are beneficial in industries in which time is essential, for instance, food and pharmaceutical industries.
+Testing techniques that are quick and efficient are beneficial in industries in which time is essential, for instance, the food and pharmaceutical industries.

 Challenges in Microbial Testing